 Everyone has the right to feel safe and live in an environment free from violence.
-Renting laws changed on 10 December 2015 to provide more options to help victims escape domestic violence.
+Renting laws provide options to help victims escape domestic violence.

-stay at the rented home and have the perpetrator leave; or
+- stay at the rented home and have the perpetrator leave

-If you are fearful of being subjected to domestic abuse, you should contact your local police station to discuss appropriate responses or apply to the Court for an intervention order.
-Visit
+If you are fearful of being subjected to domestic abuse, contact your local police station to discuss appropriate responses.